Peggy Lee albums discography

 Lee also recorded two live albums for Capitol, including 2 Shows Nightly (1969), which later made the US Jazz Albums chart.
 Capitol released four more studio albums by Lee, including US-charting Bridge Over Troubled Water (1970) and Make It with You (1970).
 Her last Capitol album was 1972's Norma Deloris Egstrom from Jamestown, North Dakota.
 Her remaining studio albums were issued by various labels.
 Her 1970s LP's included Let's Love (issued by Atlantic), Mirrors (issued by A&M), Peggy (issued by Polydor) and Close Enough for Love (issued by DRG).
 Her final studio album was the 1993 CD, Moments Like This (issued by Chesky).

 The Capitol and MCA labels continued releasing Lee's material on compilations via CD and cassettes beginning in the 1990s.
 This included both solo and collaborations featuring Benny Goodman and Quincy Jones.
-These compilations began making chart entries in the 2000's.
+These compilations began making chart entries in the 2000s.
 Her 2006 Christmas compilation, Christmas with Peggy Lee, placed at number 46 on the US Jazz Albums chart and number 22 on the US Traditional Jazz Albums chart.
 More of Lee's compilations made the US charts during the 2010s and 2020s.
 This included 2010's Come Rain or Come Shine, which placed at number 51 on the Billboard 200 and the top five on both the Jazz and Traditional Jazz charts.
 The Capitol release, Ultimate Peggy Lee (2020), reached the top 20 of the Jazz and Traditional Jazz charts.
 Both Ultimate Christmas (2020) and World Broadcast Recordings 1955, Vol. 1 (2021) made the Jazz chart top 20.